-The bars around Piazza Navona and Campo di Fiori have been mentioned in past reports.
-So too the bars associated with transport hubs, such as Roma Termini and Florence's Santa Maria Novella station.
+In the bars around Piazza Navona and Campo di Fiori there have been reports of drink spiking.
+Be cautious when visiting bars at transport hubs, such as Roma Termini and Florence's Santa Maria Novella station.

-Never accept opened drinks from strangers or "new friends".
+Never accept open drinks from strangers or new friends you have just met – insist you join them to the bar if you want to take up their offer of a drink from.
 Watch the bartender pour your drink, and never leave an open drink unattended.

-If you start to feel woozy, or unusually drunk for the amount you've had, ask genuine friends for assistance, or if you're alone, get out of the bar as soon as possible and summon the police.
+If you start to feel woozy, or unusually drunk for the amount you've had, ask friends for assistance.
+Or, if you're alone ask the bar staff to call the police.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.